Coherent

 Melanie Nelson hosts in-depth interviews unpacking the political issues shaping Aotearoa New Zealand today.
 Join us as we explore the sweeping reforms transforming our society, affecting areas like the environment, Indigenous rights, and social cohesion.
 Our conversations provide clarity, context and hope in uncertain times.

-Video episode available on my Substack.
+Video episode available for free on my Substack.

 Subscribe for more